lastmjs/eth-total-supply/README.md

 ## Methodology

-There seem to be two main methods for calculating the total supply of ETH.
+There seem to be three main methods for calculating the total supply of ETH.
 The first is by calculating the total issuance according to the issuance algorithm.
 The second is by summing Ethereum account balances, including accounting for destroyed ETH.
+A third method (as in TrueBlock) is to query an Ethereum archive node for each miner's account balance prior to the block, add in the minerRewards and uncleRewards calculated at that block, and then querying the balance of each miner at the end of the block reconciling the balances.

 The code in this repository is currently focused on calculating total issued ETH.
 It may evolve to sum account balances as well, but currently it does not.
 There are other resources listed in this repository that can help you to sum account balances.

 ### Total ETH Issued